nalinahuja/qcd/README.md

 #### Track Directories
 <p align="justify">
 The track directories flag allows the user to change the directory tracking behavior of QCD.
 By default, QCD will add new directories as they are visited to its lookup file.
-This flag gives the user the ability to disable that feature and resort to manually track directories with the remember and forget flags.
+This flag gives the user the ability to disable that feature and resort to manually track directories with the remember flag.
 </p>

 ```bash